1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - From the left side panel, click on FastInstaller

-- From the applications list, click on the icon on the far right of FastInstaller and select Configure
+- In the applications list, click on the icon on the far right of FastInstaller and select Configure

 Configure Node as a service